Posts

 Chapter Twenty-Seven: Resurrection

 Abhaya was unsure of where they were going as Swadhin drove them towards Kashipur.
-It was at the break of dawn and although the sun was not yet visible on the horizon the sky was clearer and the birds chirped on the trees on either side of the road.
+It was at the break of dawn, and although the sun was not yet visible on the horizon, the sky was clearer, and the birds chirped in the trees on either side of the road.
 The shadows of the night were slowly disappearing into the light of dawn.
 She eyed him, unsure of his driving skills but too intimidated by the seriousness of his face to question him.
 The car came to a halt at the mission as Abhaya read the board with a frown.
 Why were they here?
 Abhaya could not tell why she was scared.
 She watched Swadhin take his bag of equipment out and open her side of the door for her in silence.
 Abhaya stepped out of the car, drew the Ghomta over her head and followed him inside the premises.
-The sun was now a bright red ball in the horizon and she could see the school at a distance.
-He turned left and she followed him into a house with a courtyard in the middle and two storeys of rooms surrounding it.
-On the other...
+The sun was now a bright red ball on the horizon, and she could see the school at a distance.
+He turned left, and she followed him into a house with a courtyard in the middle and two storeys of rooms surrounding it.
+On the ...

 Chapter Twenty-Six: Aftermath